Cormanz/smartgpt/README.md

 SmartGPT is an experimental program meant to provide LLMs (particularly GPT-3.5 and GPT-4) with the ability to complete complex tasks without user input by breaking them down into smaller problems, and collecting information using the internet and other external sources.

+If you're interested in keeping up with the progress of SmartGPT or contacting me, you can contact me on the [Octagon discord](https://discord.gg/rMnTeZWTBb), a hub for discussion and news of large language models and adjacent technologies.

 [Demonstration Video](https://www.youtube.com/watch?v=3EpmZ0-6sR0)

 ## Why?